Best Business VPN Services (2026)

 The "business VPN" category in 2026 is really a ZTNA/SASE category.
 Over 70% of new remote-access deployments now use Zero Trust Network Access or WireGuard-based mesh architectures instead of legacy gateway VPN, and most of the products below market themselves as "cloud VPN," "business VPN," and "ZTNA" interchangeably. [src6, src7] The buying decision is less about tunneling protocol and more about the admin plane: SSO (SAML 2.0 / SCIM), device posture checks, audit logs, per-user pricing, and compliance certifications (SOC 2 Type II, ISO 27001, HIPAA BAA). [src1, src3]

-The best overall pick for most SMBs and mid-market teams is NordLayer (~$8–$14/user/mo) — strong SSO (Google, Okta, Microsoft Entra, JumpCloud, OneLogin), SCIM provisioning, dedicated IPs, and a straightforward admin console. [src1, src2, src3] For teams prioritizing true ZTNA with app-level access rather than full-tunnel VPN, Twingate (~$10–$20/user/mo) and Cloudflare Zero Trust (free up to 50 users, then ~$7/user/mo) lead. [src3, src6] For distributed engineering teams who want zero-config WireGuard mesh, Tailscale Business (~$6–$18/user/mo) remains the clear winner. [src4, src5] Enterprises with deep security needs should evaluate Palo Alto Prisma Access (ZTNA 2.0) and Check Point Harmony SASE (the former Perimeter 81), though both carry higher cost and complexity than the SMB-tier tools. [src6, src7]
+The best overall pick for most SMBs and mid-market teams is NordLayer ($8 Lite / $11 Core / $14 Premium, 5-seat minimum) — strong SSO (Google, Okta, Microsoft Entra, JumpCloud, OneLogin), SCIM provisioning, dedicated IPs, and a straightforward admin console.
+Note the plan gating: SCIM is an add-on below Premium, and a dedicated IP is included only on Premium. [src1, src2, src3, src9] For teams prioritizing true ZTNA with app-level access rather than full-tunnel VPN, Twingate ($5 Teams / $10 Business — roughly half its April 2026 list price) and Cloudflare Zero Trust (free up to 50 users, then ~$7/user/mo) lead; Twingate is now the cheapest credible SSO-equipped option in the category, with the caveat that plan seats are capped at 100 (Teams) and 500 (Business). [src3, src6, src10] For distributed engineering teams who want zero-config WireGuard mesh, Tailscale ($8 Standard / $18 Premium) remains the clear winner — and SSO/SCIM now land on Standard rather than Premium, which lowers the real entry cost for identity-managed teams despite the $6→$8 headline rise. [src4, src5, src11] Enterprises with deep security needs should evaluate Palo Alto Prisma Access (ZTNA 2.0) and the Check Point SASE Platform (the renamed Harmony SASE, itself the former Perimeter 81), though both carry higher cost and complexity than the SMB-tier tools — and Check Point no longer publishes list pricing at all. [src6, src7, src16]

 Top 10 Business VPN / ZTNA Services Compared